ayemaijaz18-cpu/pearls-aqi-predictor/README.md

 | 24 hours | 17.61 | 22.49 |  0.055 |
 | 48 hours | 21.87 | 27.70 | -0.430 |
 | 72 hours | 25.80 | 32.17 | -1.030 |

 The model performs better for the shorter forecast.
 The 48 and 72 hour predictions are more difficult because AQI can change quite a lot over a longer period.

 Streamlit App

 The app shows the current AQI in Lahore and gives predictions for the next 24, 48 and 72 hours.

 Files

  'app.py' - Streamlit app
  'feature_pipeline.py' - gets and processes the data 'backfill.py' - creates historical data
  'training_pipeline.py' - trains the models
  'prediction.py' - prediction related code

 Future Improvements

-The project can be improved further by adding automatic updates, model retraining, AQI alerts and model explainability.
+The project can be improved further by adding automatic updates, model retraining, AQI alerts and model explainability

-Pearls AQI Predictor
+Final Note

-Lahore, Pakistan
+This project was completed as part of my internship at 10Pearls and helped me apply machine learning and data engineering concepts to a real-world AQI prediction problem.